-Peter Belz is an author and musician whose life has been shaped by work in all its messy, unglamorous forms.
+Peter Belz is an American author whose life has been shaped by work in all its messy, un-glamorous forms.
 Over six decades he has held sixty‑six jobs, including fishmonger, janitor, bartender, café owner, salesman, actor, and fuel tanker driver.
 Each one left a mark, sometimes useful, sometimes painful, always instructive.

 His memoir, Working Titles: Memoir of an American Hustler, tells that story job by job, tracing a working‑class life built through restaurants, warehouses, bars, offices, and long miles of highway.
 It is not a book about career ladders or tidy reinvention.
 It is about endurance, improvisation, and the strange education that comes from doing whatever work is in front of you.